 Trade and other receivables are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any provision for expected credit loss (ECL).
-Note that this is the company's first year of operations, the company has had nil bad debts during the period thus the ECL is nil.

 (i) Plant and equipment

 Plant and equipment are stated at historical cost less depreciation.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.